chocolatey-community/chocolatey-oneget/docs/howto.md

     -Priority 10 -BypassProxy -AllowSelfService -VisibleToAdminsOnly
 ```

-> **NOTE**: All additional parameters used in this provider follow the chocolatey command line options, so for more details about their values usage, refer directly to [chocolatey documentation](https://github.com/chocolatey/choco/wiki/CommandsReference).
+> **NOTE:** All additional parameters used in this provider follow the chocolatey command line options, so for more details about their values usage, refer directly to [chocolatey documentation](https://github.com/chocolatey/choco/wiki/CommandsReference).

 If your package source needs authenticate you can use credentials powershell object (as standard One-Get parameter) or crertificate via additional parameters.
 Both have the same behavior like chocolatey command line.